Monday, January 29, 2024

 As the scholar of Abrahamic studies, Sumit Paul, says: ‘Thousands of years of slavery and the restrictive Semitic civilisational influence transformed the collective mentality of Indians and changed their psycho-sexual behavioural ethos.
 We began to condemn our own cultural heritage and history.’

-It took a few enterprising NGOs to take the matter to the Supreme Court to have it struck down.
-Still, that’s only one part of the struggle; till date there are not equal civil rights to marry, register children/properties for gay couples (this matter is sub judice in the Supreme Court, as of April 2023).
+It took a few enterprising NGOs to take the matter to the Supreme Court to have the article struck down.
+Still, that’s only one part of the struggle; till date there are no equal civil rights to marry, or to register children/properties for gay couples (this matter is sub judice in the Supreme Court, as of April 2023).

 Spiritually, we are moving from one body to another; sometimes male, sometimes female, sometimes other genders.
 So, a man might have been a woman in a previous birth, and may be reborn as a transgender in the next.
 So why confine yourself to this birth alone?
 If you look at it from the universal and spiritual perspective, it hardly matters whether you are male, female or other.